ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 As such, it may be tempting to conceive of a random variable as an object that has a probability distribution attribute attached to it.

-??? note "Random Variables and Sampling"

-    A piece of wisdom directly quoted from my friend [Colin Carroll][colin], who is also a PyMC developer:

-    > Random variables are *measures*,
-    > and measures are only really defined under an integral sign.
-    > *Sampling* is usually defined as the act of generating data
-    > according to a certain measure.
-    > This is confusing, because we invert this relationship
-    > when we do computational statistics:
-    > we generate the data,
-    > and use that to approximate an integral or expectation.

 ### Realizations of a Random Variable

 On the other hand, it can also be convenient to invert that relationship,